godxkey/GibsS.github.io/README.md

 My projects: The commercial titles, personal projects and libraries I worked on.

-For more info on those, contact me at: [emerick.gibson@hotmail.fr](mailto:emerick.gibson@hotmail.fr)

 # Commercial Titles

 ### [Run An Empire](http://www.runanempire.com)

 <img src="art/run_an_empire_banner.jpg"/>

-A free to play game where players go out in the real world to capture "hexes" (hexagonal tiles) so they can build an empire on them.
-Similar to games like Sim City BuildIt, the player places buildings to generate resources which are sold for coins and experience, allowing them to progress through the levels and the eras.
+Run An Empire is a free to play mobile game where players capture territory by walking in the real world and build an empire on the acquired land.
+The ultimate goal for the player is too take care of their people and guide them through the eras.

-I have lead development on the game from its inception and helped maintain it for it's entire lifetime.

 App Store page: [Run An Empire for iOS](https://apps.apple.com/gb/app/run-an-empire/id1073986257)